readthedocs/readthedocs.org/docs/user/integrations.rst

 All categories of documentation benefit from being *continuously* built and published through Read the Docs.

-If you are managing your documentation in git, you will be able to preview changes and see accepted changes published immediately using :doc:`/pull-requests`.
+If you are managing your documentation in Git, you will be able to preview changes and see accepted changes published immediately using :doc:`/pull-requests`.

 Automated versioning